-In the event the Smart Card does not eject, refer to Smart Card Does Not Eject on page 206 in the Troubleshooting section for more information.
+In the event the Smart Card does not eject, refer to Smart Card does not eject, page 202 in the Troubleshooting section for more information.

 Storing the Smart Card

 The Smart Card is a digital medium storage device and as such should be handled and stored using common ESD procedures.